amblount/amblount.github.io/a-girl-like-me.md

 - cultured
 - well traveled
 - single
-- apartment dweller and previous homw owner
+- apartment dweller and previous home owner

 Who has a story like mine?
 And those are just the aspects of my identity that I can think of right now.
 If I were to take the time to think about this in more depth and really start to unpack aspects of myself that I believe make me who I am I think I would really start to get into how and why I am who I am today and I don't think it conforms to what so many